HydroModPy/HydroModPy/docs/source/install.rst

 Create conda environment
 ***************************

-Open conda command window or command prompt (cmd) through anaconda navigator, for example.
+Open conda command window through anaconda navigator or command prompt (cmd) , for example.
 Go to the directory (/cd HydroModPy/CORR_COMM/readme) so that the following command finds the environment.yml file

 Execute the command: